 - Reboot your RPi via command "reboot" to

-make the new keyboard operational, login as root and
+make the new keyboard operational, login as above

 - Execute command "ifconfig eth0" and notice

 the RPi MAC code on the line with HW: like HWaddr

 - remember temporary local

 address attributed to your RPi by your LAN or ADSL

 Inet Addr is like 192.168.0.xxx as in this